googlesamples/arcore-depth-lab/README.md

 which is provided by Google LLC and governed by the [Google Privacy Policy](//policies.google.com/privacy)".

+## Related Publication

+Please refer to https://augmentedperception.github.io/depthlab/ for our paper published in ACM UIST 2020: "DepthLab: Real-Time 3D Interaction With Depth Maps for Mobile Augmented Reality".

 ## References

 If you use ARCore Depth Lab in your research, please reference it as:

     @inproceedings{Du2020DepthLab,
-      title = {{DepthLab: Real-time 3D Interaction with Depth Maps for Mobile Augmented Reality}}, author = {Du, Ruofei and Turner, Eric and Dzitsiuk, Max and Prasso, Luca and Duarte, Ivo and Dourgarian, Jason and Afonso, Joao and Pascoal, Jose and Gladstone, Josh and Cruces, Nuno and Izadi, Shahram and Kowdle, Adarsh and Tsotsos, Konstantine and Kim, David}, booktitle = {Proceedings of the 33rd Annual ACM Symposium on User Interface Software and Technology}, year = {2020},
+      title = {{DepthLab: Real-time 3D Interaction with Depth Maps for Mobile Augmented Reality}}, author = {Du, Ruofei and Turner, Eric and Dzitsiuk, Maksym and Prasso, Luca and Duarte, Ivo and Dourgarian, Jason and Afonso, Joao and Pascoal, Jose and Gladstone, Josh and Cruces, Nuno and Izadi, Shahram and Kowdle, Adarsh and Tsotsos, Konstantine and Kim, David}, booktitle = {Proceedings of the 33rd Annual ACM Symposium on User Interface Software and Technology}, year = {2020},
       publisher = {ACM},
-      numpages = {14},
+      numpages = {15},
       series = {UIST},
     }

+or

+    Ruofei Du, Eric Turner, Maksym Dzitsiuk, Luca Prasso, Ivo Duarte, Jason Dourgarian, Joao Afonso, Jose Pascoal, Josh Gladstone, Nuno Cruces, Shahram Izadi, Adarsh Kowdle, Konstantine Tsotsos, and David Kim.
+2020.
+DepthLab: Real-Time 3D Interaction With Depth Maps for Mobile Augmented Reality.
+Proceedings of the 33rd Annual ACM Symposium on User Interface Software and Technology, pp. 15.

 ## Additional information